Explore Our Middle School Program

 In 8th Grade Algebra 1, students continue building upon skills necessary for success in higher-level math curricula.
 This course enriches girls’ understanding of mathematical processes and operations and offers a range of differentiated teaching techniques in order to best meet individuals’ needs.

-Seventh Grade working in science lab
+Middle School students working in science lab

 In the 7th Grade Life Science course, students explore our natural world, from the inner life of the cell to the complex relationships that make up the biosphere.
 We place emphasis on developing investigative skills through frequent hands-on labs, experimental design projects, and creative expressions of scientific ideas.